mohamed-ashif-m/Frontend_resources/README.md

 "# Frontend_resources"
-This is the repository of resources of frontend web development This helps people to work quickly
+This is the repository of resources of frontend web development.
+This helps people to work quickly.